pyca/cryptography/docs/installation.rst

 ------------------------------

 ``cryptography`` ships ``manylinux`` wheels (as of 2.0) so all dependencies are included.
-For users on pip 8.1 or above running on a ``manylinux1`` or ``manylinux2010`` compatible distribution (almost everything except Alpine) all you should need to do is:
+For users on pip 19.0 or above running on a ``manylinux2010`` (or greater) compatible distribution (almost everything except Alpine) all you should need to do is:

 .. code-block:: console